chetansinghsajwan/notes/git/three-tree-arch.md

 - [Index](git/index)
 - Working Directory

-They dontnot actually follow tree structure but they are conceptually referred as trees.
+They don't actually follow tree structure but they are conceptually referred as trees.

 ## Working Directory